Glass Noodle Salad with Mango and Avocado in big bowl

 How long does the salad keep in the fridge?

-Without dressing and avocado, it keeps well for about 2 days in the fridge.
-With dressing, it soaks in and the noodles soften – still tasty, but no longer quite as fresh.
+Without dressing, peanuts and avocado, it keeps well for about 2 days in the fridge.
+With dressing, it soaks in and the noodles soften and turn less pink.
+Still tasty, but no longer quite as fresh.

 Can glass noodles be eaten cold?